-The University of Texas System Board of Regents voted unanimously at their Feb.
-13 meeting to recognize the "leadership and generous support" of the Institute's Founding Director J. Tinsley Oden.
+The UT System Board of Regents voted unanimously at their Feb.
+13 meeting to recognize the "leadership and generous support" of Founding Director J. Tinsley Oden.
 In his honor, the Institute was renamed the Oden Institute for Computational Engineering and Sciences.

-Oden’s dedication to building a research institute for computational sciences on the UT campus began in 1973 when he arrived at UT.
-The same year he was hired as a UT professor in the Department of Aerospace Engineering and Engineering Mechanics, he started the Texas Institute for Computational Mechanics (TICOM), a research group for UT faculty and students.
-Oden’s ability to demonstrate the power and potential of computational science helped attract the funding and research expertise that transformed a small, interdisciplinary research group into what is now a world-renown research institute.
+Oden’s dedication to building a research institute for computational sciences began in 1973 when he arrived on campus.
+The same year he was hired as a UT professor in the Department of Aerospace Engineering and Engineering Mechanics, he started the Texas Institute for Computational Mechanics, a research group for faculty members and students.
+His vision mobilized support from UT administration and donors, most importantly Peter O’Donnell, Jr., the philanthropist and founder of the O’Donnell Foundation.
+The professor’s ability to demonstrate the power and potential of computational science helped attract the funding and research expertise that transformed a small, interdisciplinary research group into what is now a world-renown research institute.